packetworks/docker-nxfilter/README.md

 ![test](http://www.nxfilter.org/p2/wp-content/uploads/2014/07/rb_logo41.png)

 [Home Page](http://www.nxfilter.org/)
+An easy to use DNS server with configurable filters and user controls.

 This image is based on: [1science/java](https://registry.hub.docker.com/u/1science/java/) which uses Alpine Linux as a base, and they have slimmed down the Java install footprint on the system.